 The Lateral Collateral Ligament (or LCL) is a flexible band of tissue located on the outside of the knee joint.
-The LCL connects your thighbone to your shinbone.
+The LCL connects your thighbone to your fibula.
 The function of the LCL is to help limit twisting and side to side motions of the knee.
 It also contributes to the stabilization of the knee joint, along with the MCL (Medial Collateral Ligament).
 The MCL is located on the inside of your knee joint and connects your thighbone to your shinbone.

 LCL injuries can range from mild sprains to partial tears to complete ruptures.
 They usually occur along with other knee injuries, such as meniscus tears and dislocated knees, which is why it's important to visit your doctor if you think your LCL may be damaged.